• Skip to main content

 The VR Learning Lab collaborated on a project initiated by dr. Marie Postma and her colleagues at Tilburg University.
 Last week it was announced that this project will receive a NRO Comenius Senior Fellow grant!
 Here you can find the news item post on the website of Tilburg University.

 The challenge of the project is to create a few Virtual and Augmented Reality learning experiences that help students understanding challenging topics within the curriculum of the Cognitive Science & Artificial Intelligence tracks.
-Our role in this project is to organize professional training for the involved teachers, researchers, and programmers and to help with the development of the educational innovations.
-A very interesting challenge, which you will definitely read more about on our website during the following years.

 Wearing a VR headset is often seen as a rather individual experience.
 And indeed, the immersiveness of the experience tends to seclude you from your environment and the people surrounding you.
 However, there are also different, exciting forms of collaboration in Virtual Reality.
 Some of these can be very interesting for collaborative learning, or for solving complex problems together.
 In this article we’ll discuss a few interesting projects, some of which are focused on local collaboration.